dalibo/ldap2pg/docs/hacking.md

 $
 ```

-On CI, func tests are executed in CentOS 6 and CentOS 7, with ldap2pg and its
+On CI, func tests are executed in CentOS 6 and 7 and RockyLinux 8, with ldap2pg
-dependencies installed from rpm.
+and its dependencies installed from rpm.
 You can reproduce this setup with
-`docker-compose.yml` and some `make` calls.
-Run `make -C tests/func/ clean rpm
+`tests/func/docker-compose.yml` and some `make` calls.
+Run `make -C tests/func/
-tests` to recreate rpm and test env.
+clean rpm tests` to recreate rpm and test env.

 ``` console